 The simplest form of a decision tree for exploration is:

 It will be clear that the decision tree is only valid if we have a choice: to drill or not to drill.
-If by the contract obligation we have to drill the well anyhow, the choice is not there.
+If by the contract obligation we have to drill the well anyhow, the choice is not there, or there are negative consequences if we do not drill.
 To make the right choice, we must try to evaluate the consequences of each branch of the tree.
 So, in this example we may attach an expected value (PVNCS).
-The option not to drill may also have a value: we save money for another opportunity, which also will have a value.
+The option not to drill may also have a positive value: we save money for another opportunity, which also will have a value.
 No wonder that a whole science has evolved around decision tree logic.
+A useful textbook is "Decision Analysis" by Howard Raiffa (1970), which also includes the Bayesian aspects.

 A related tree structure is a "Chance Tree".
 This is not about decisions, but serves to clarify various possible outcomes in an uncertain situation: